Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver. It normally takes place at Vanier Park from June until early autumn.

 Bard Admission Details

-In 2025 ticket prices for youth (ages 6 to 22) started at about $35 each and cost up to $49.
+Ticket prices for youth (ages 6 to 22) started at about $35 each and cost up to $49 last year.
+Single-ticket prices for adults started at $35 and ranged up to about $98 depending on the seat.
+2026 prices for single tickets are to be confirmed.
 Children under 6 aren’t permitted to most performances.
-Single-ticket prices for adults started at $35 and ranged up to about $98 depending on the seat.

-There are also the Weekends at Bard program, where tickets to multiple shows on the same weekend are discounted.
-The more shows you attend, the more you save.
-For example, if you watch two shows over one weekend, you’ll save 15% on admission.
-Tickets for three shows on the same weekend save you 25%, while attending four shows over the two days saves you 35%.
-To qualify for the Weekends at Bard program, a minimum of two tickets must be purchased for each show and all tickets have to be bought at the same time.
+For example, if you watched two shows over one weekend, you saved 15% on admission.
+Tickets for three shows on the same weekend saved you 25%, while attending four shows over the two days saved you 35%.
+To qualify for the Weekends at Bard program, a minimum of two tickets needed to be purchased for each show and all tickets had to be bought at the same time.
+Whether or not this program will return in 2026 is TBC.

 Visit the official Bard on the Beach Shakespeare Festival website for more information about tickets and pricing.